Looking for Creative Soap Making Ideas?

 #17 Loose Leaf Tea: decoration + exfoliation

-This may seem like an odd addition, but loose leaf tea is quite beautiful in natural soaps.
+This may seem like an odd addition, but loose-leaf tea is quite beautiful in natural soaps.
 I love to add herbal teas to soaps and bath tea recipes.
-It’s fun to recreate your favorite drink into a soap bar!
+It’s fun to recreate your favorite drink in a soap bar!
+Butterfly pea flower tea and petals, for example, create a beautiful blue soap color!

 #18 Beet Root Powder: color